Experimental Realization of a Quantum Refrigerator Driven by Indefinite Causal Orders

-The recent theoretical research~\cite{PhysRevLett.125.070603} proposes to apply ICO in quantum thermodynamics.
-By projecting the ancillary qubit onto its relevant subspace, a working system can be non-classically cooled or heated with the ICO of two equivalent thermalizing channels of the same temperature.
+Felce and Vedral proposed to apply ICO in quantum thermodynamics~\cite{PhysRevLett.125.070603}.
+By projecting the ancillary qubit onto its relevant subspace, a working system can be cooled or heated with the ICO of two equivalent thermalizing channels of the same temperature.
 This is counterintuitive, because empirically exchanging the order of two equivalent channels would not impact on the final temperature.
 This exotic property comes from the magic of quantum information, leading to a new design of quantum refrigerators that only consume work by erasing the information preserved in the ancilla.

-In this work, using the ensemble of nuclear spins in the nuclear magnetic resonance (NMR) system~\cite{PhysRevLett.125.090502}, we experimentally demonstrate the ICO process and refrigerators.
+In this Letter, using the ensemble of nuclear spins in the nuclear magnetic resonance (NMR) system~\cite{PhysRevLett.125.090502}, we experimentally demonstrate the ICO process and refrigerators.
 We show that projective measurements of the ancilla in different basis result in distinct thermodynamic performances.
-Moreover, we investigate the efficiency of the quantum refrigerator in one cooling cycle, and show its completely different properties from classical refrigerators.

-\emph{Theory.} -- Let us briefly review the ICO-based quantum thermodynamics.
-A quantum channel is a completely positive trace-preserving map.
-In the operator-sum representation, the state of a system after undergoing a general quantum channel $\mathcal{E}$ can be written as $\mathcal{E}(\rho)=\sum_{k} E_k\rho E_k^\dagger$, where $\{E_k\}$ are Kraus operators satisfying $\sum_kE_k^\dagger E_k = I$.
-In thermodynamics, a thermalizing channel of temperature $T$ transfers an arbitrary input state $\rho$ to a thermal equilibrium state $\rho_{_T}$ at temperature $T$.
-This thermalizing channel can be described by a quantum depolarizing channel \cite{nielsen2002quantum}.
-Consider two thermalizing channels $\mathcal{T}^{(1)}$ and $\mathcal{T}^{(2)}$ with Kraus operators $\{E_{i}^{(1)}\}$ and $\{E_{j}^{(2)}\}$.
-If the two channels are applied in a definite order, the operator elements of the concatenated channel would be $\{E_{i}^{(2)}E_{j}^{(1)}\}$ or $\{E_{i}^{(1)}E_{j}^{(2)}\}$, depending on which is applied first.
-Classically, the final state of the working substance remains the same if the two channels are equal, regardless of the casual order.
+The ICO refrigeration is designed using the Maxwell's demon mechanism to enable the measurement of the average work consumption and heat extraction.
+The coefficient of performance (COP) is computed based on the experimental data, which is always bounded to small values due to the non-unit success probability in projecting the ancillary qubit to the preferable subspace.
+To overcome this problem, we extend the ICO refrigeration to a general framework based on density matrix exponentiation (DME) and demonstrate it experimentally, where the COP can be remarkably boosted.